Mandamah Rural Water Supply Scheme

 Stage 1 involved the construction of two new reservoirs (each having the capability to store 650,000 litres of water), an upgrade to the Reefton Pump Station and approximately 60 kilometres of main pipeline.

 Stage 1 was completed over two years at a cost of $4.5 million, with each farmer contributing $50,000 to have a water meter installed on their property.

-Construction to the first half of Stage 2 will commence in late September and final plans for the second half of stage 2, 3 and 4 are currently in progress with the consultants.
+Construction of Stage 2 will commenced in early November 2019 and final plans for stages 3 and 4 are currently in progress with the consultants.
 The delivery of the entire Mandamah Scheme is programmed over four years, with full completion of the scheme scheduled for 2022.

 Pictured: Minister for Water, Property and Housing The Hon Melinda Pavey and Member for Cootamundra Steph Cooke officially turning the Mandamah tap on with local farmers and Goldenfields Water Board Members

 Pictured: Stage 1 Official Opening at the Mandamah Reservoirs